 8. Broil the top: Caramelized cheese edges that get crispy and golden.
 People grab those bits first.

-How to make Buffalo Chicken Dip Obsession
+How to make this Buffalo Chicken Dip Recipe

 Cream cheese, sour cream, and melted butter in a glass bowl, ready to be mixed for the base of buffalo chicken dip.